 This amazing platform has been on the go since 2003.
-ActiveCampaign is mainly focused on email marketing and e-commerce as part of an overall digital marketing package bringing together intuitive real-time data analysis and automated CRM management.
+ActiveCampaign is mainly focused on email marketing and e-commerce as part of an overall digital marketing package that brings together intuitive real-time data analysis and automated CRM management.

-Automation split testing – Yes, you’ll be able to A/B test entire sequences against each other rather than just test individual emails.
+Automation split testing: Yes, you’ll be able to A/B test entire sequences against each other rather than just test individual emails.
 That's what most of the marketing automation tools offer.
-Honestly, this is a really cool yet rare feature for an ESP, so is definitely worth the callout.
+Honestly, this is a really cool (and rare) feature for an ESP, so it’s worth the callout.

-Machine learning – In recent years, they’ve built plenty of innovative ML-based features and predictive win-probability scoring of leads that will help you automate even more marketing and sales processes.
+Machine learning: In recent years, ActiveCampaign has built plenty of innovative ML-based features and predictive win-probability scoring of leads that will help you automate even more marketing and sales processes.

-Well, their marketing automation is, I would say, particularly powerful because it has an in-built CRM system.
+Well, their marketing automation is, we would say, particularly powerful because it has an in-built CRM system.
 This CRM, though, is not as good as some standalone platforms like Salesforce.

-Their pricing plan is based on the number of subscribers and features that you would like to use.
-Lite Plan is $9 a month for 500 subscribers, but the CRM that ActiveCampaign is known for is unfortunately not included.
-The Puls plan increases to $99/month at 2,500 subscribers, and then there’s the Professional plan that kicks up to $199/month at 5,000 subscribers.
+ActiveCampaign’s pricing plan is based on the number of subscribers and features that you would like to use.
+Lite Plan is $29 a month but excludes add-ons like SMS.
+The Plus plan increases to $49/month, and then there’s the Professional plan that kicks up to $149/month.
 Please keep in mind that depending on the plan you choose, scaling will quickly become pretty expensive.

 Gmail, Leadformly, Outlook, Salesforce, Microsoft Dynamics, Zapier integration, and many more.
 ActiveCampaign integrates with over 2,000 different tools via Zapier integration.
-You'll need a paid Zapier subscription to access some certain integrations as this is what enables you to connect ActiveCampaign with a huuuge variety of tools.
+You'll need a paid Zapier subscription to access certain integrations, as this is what enables you to connect ActiveCampaign to a huge variety of tools.

-I'm happy to introduce you to this compelling marketing software tool that has been around since 1998.
-Yup, it’s been around since some of you youngsters were even born!
+This compelling marketing software tool has been around since 1998.
 GetResponse focuses on email marketing and ties marketing automation, sales funnel, related landing page builder, and webinars into this.
 They're offering a wide variety of pre-designed responsive email templates to make designing your email campaigns much more straightforward.

-Okay, so what makes it one of the best Klaviyo alternatives?
+Okay, so what makes this one of the best Klaviyo alternatives?
 The discounts you'll receive when paying upfront for one or two years of service are extremely generous — you'll be hard-pressed to find similar discounts from key competitors.
 Their webinar functionality is a genuine USP.
-I'm pretty sure you won't come across this level of functionality on related products.
+We’re pretty sure you won't come across this level of functionality on related products.

 The current email creator is buggy and clunky.
 The new version of the email creator doesn't allow you to craft emails that can be used in automated workflows (although this functionality should be introduced soon).
 The drag-and-drop interface for the landing pages is a bit fiddly and needs improvement.

-The cheapest of the cheap is $15/month for the basic package, and it allows you to contact up to 1,000 people.
+The cheapest of the cheap is $15.60/month for the basic package.
 It's not a bad package for startups since its main focus is to afford you the capacity to email people and have related (but basic) landing pages.
-You can opt to keep the basic package up to 100,000 subscribers, which would cost $450/month.
-And then there's Enterprise starting at $1,199/month for lists that are exceeding 100,000.
+Packages go all the way up to GetResponse MAX, starting at $999/month.

-You can browse and integrate applications that connect directly with GetRespose here.
+You can browse and integrate applications that connect directly with GetResponse here.

-The reason why it's one of the best Klaviyo alternatives is that their interface is extremely easy to use.
+The reason why it's one of the best Klaviyo alternatives is that its interface is extremely easy to use.
 The templates are robust, wonderful, and faithfully reproduced in all major email clients.
-You’re not restricted to the boring web-friendly fonts because with Campaign Monitor, you'll be able to use certain other web fonts in templates.
-The data segmentation options are excellent because you'll be able to exclude or to send multiple lists and segments in your campaigns.
+You’re not restricted to boring, web-friendly fonts because Campaign Monitor allows you to use other web fonts within their templates.
+The data segmentation options are excellent because you'll be able to exclude (or send to) multiple lists and segments in your campaigns.

 The automation features are easy to use and comprehensive.

 Too good to be true?
 Like all Klaviyo alternatives, this one has a few disadvantages as well.
-In comparison to its competitors, it's very expensive; split testing is limited to only two variants.
+In comparison to its competitors, Campaign Monitor is very expensive, plus split testing is limited to only two variants.
 They don't offer a (proper) free trial.
 Their email-only support is not available for the most expensive plan.
 Can you believe it?
 Yeah, we can’t either.

 Its reporting functionality is fairly basic, and analytics are also rather basic.

-The basic plan starts at $9 a month.
+- The Lite plan starts at $15 per month.

 It's important to mention that, like quite a few of the ESPs mentioned on this list, the cost of using Campaign Monitor goes up as your subscribers' list increases.

-Zapier can help by automatically adding leads to your Campaign Monitor account in order to start your campaigns faster.
-You can backup your data on Google Sheets to keep accurate records of who has unsubscribed and subscribed from your lists, and you can connect Campaign Monitor to 2,000+ Apps.
+Zapier can help by automatically adding leads to your Campaign Monitor account to start your campaigns faster.
+You can back up your data on Google Sheets to keep accurate records of who has unsubscribed and subscribed from your lists, and you can connect Campaign Monitor to 2,000+ apps.

-These guys are the market leaders in customer relationship management software, so this is almost certainly going to be one of the Klaviyo alternatives that you'll consider trying out.
+These guys are the market leaders in customer relationship management software, so this is almost certainly going to be one of the Klaviyo alternatives that you should consider.
 It really is one great CRM platform, but it's not for every single business.
-So my focus here is to help you decide whether Salesforce is the perfect CRM for you or not.
+So, our focus here is to help you decide whether Salesforce is the perfect CRM for you or not.

 Pros of choosing Salesforce

 Thanks to rich customization capabilities, You can choose the degree of tailoring your Salesforce solution.
-Depending on your needs, Configuration allows you to introduce custom objects, fields, and tabs for created objects, email templates, and a lot more.
-With customization, which implies custom development, you'll get rules for expected revenue or tax calculation, reports and dashboards with enhanced visibility, or automated mechanisms for sales and service tasks management.
-You see?
-That's exactly why we decided to mention it as one of the best Klaviyo alternatives.
+Depending on your needs, Salesforce configurations allow you to introduce custom objects, fields, and tabs for created objects, email templates, and a lot more.
+With customization (which implies custom development), you'll get rules for expected revenue or tax calculation, reports and dashboards with enhanced visibility, or automated mechanisms for sales and service tasks management.

-This is not simply a sales CRM; it includes applications and key products to provide extensive support for marketing processes as well as for customer service.
-Moreover, you can create your own portal or app for communication with your customers by using the Lightning Platform or by creating a website with the Salesforce solution known as Site.com.
+This is not simply a sales CRM - it includes applications and key products to provide extensive support for marketing processes as well as customer service.
+Moreover, you can create your own portal or app for communication with your customers by using the Lightning Platform, or by creating a website with the Salesforce solution known as Site.com.

 You can integrate Salesforce with the apps you're already using.
-From marketing, productivity to collaboration, and beyond.
-Connect it to the tools you need to run your business, such as Google Cloud, Slack, Quickbooks, Mailchimp, LinkedIn, DocuSign, Jira, Hello Sign, Code Science, Active Campaign, Dropbox.
+From marketing and productivity to collaboration, and beyond.
+Connect it to the tools you need to run your business, such as Google Cloud, Slack, Quickbooks, Mailchimp, LinkedIn, DocuSign, Jira, Hello Sign, Code Science, Active Campaign, and Dropbox.

 Iterable empowers growth marketers to build world-class user engagement campaigns across all channels, throughout the full lifecycle.
 Marketers are segmenting users, automating touchpoints, and building workflows at scale without engineering support.

 The main reasons why Iterable is on the list of the best Klaviyo alternatives are multiple segments, triggered campaigns, and personalized messages.
-You will be able to run your campaigns smoothly and to create triggered campaigns or targeted blasts that can increase user engagement.
-Besides, you can run campaigns on single or multiple segments with the same tool kit.
+You will be able to run your campaigns smoothly and create triggered campaigns or targeted blasts that can increase user engagement.
+Additionally, you can run campaigns on single or multiple segments with the same tool kit.
 The software sends emails, push notifications, and SMS messages to your clients as reminders of your company.
-Their platform will definitely work without any hassle regardless of what type of communication you’re using.
+Their platform will work without any hassle, regardless of what type of communication you’re using.

 Just like all the other Klaviyo alternatives, Iterable has some disadvantages, too.
-What am I talking about?
-The heatmap is not working as it should be, which is what can make looking to see how users interact with emails a manual process.
-And while working on a bit more complex templates, it can become a bit slow and buggy.
+The heatmap is not working as it should be, which makes seeing how users interact with emails a manual process.
+And while working on more complex templates, it can become a bit slow and buggy.
 That said, given how relatively quickly Iterable resolves issues in its platform, this might not be an issue by the time you read this article.

-Like with many other Klaviyo alternatives, pricing here is based on the number of users and messages on their platform.
-Iterable’s pricing tiers start at $500 per month.
+As with many other Klaviyo alternatives, pricing is based on the number of users and messages on their platform.

 Iterable integrates with quite a few big names like Google Analytics, Radar.io, SparkPost, Stitch, Census, Mixpanel, Woopra, Segment, and Magento.
 It also integrates with Zapier for even more opportunities, so the sky’s essentially the limit with this ESP.

-Sailthru is a complete marketing personalization platform that comes with several features such as integrated email marketing, Omni data collection, analytics, and customer profile creation.
-The customers' profiles creation is innovative as it enables companies to tailor their analyses to understand what each individual customer wants.
-If you're a company that needs to produce a lot of statistics from different accounts, we think that Sailthru is super useful for teams who conduct a lot of reviews and customer surveys.
+Sailthru is a complete marketing personalization platform that comes with several features such as integrated email marketing, data collection, analytics, and customer profile creation.
+The customers' profile creation is innovative as it enables companies to tailor their analyses to understand what each customer wants.
+If you're a company that needs to produce a lot of statistics from different accounts, we think that Sailthru is a great choice.

 Last on the list of Klaviyo alternatives, but certainly, not least is Shopify.
 The Canadian e-commerce platform has been around since 2004.
 But it started blowing up on the digital marketing scene when the pandemic hit.
-The reason for its increasing popularity is that during the pandemic a lot of people launched their own e-commerce business and using Shopify to host their website was super easy.
+The reason for its increasing popularity is that, during the pandemic, a lot of people launched their own e-commerce businesses - and using Shopify to host their website was super easy.
 You don't need to have IT knowledge to use Shopify as it offers an online storefront that is simple to use.

-Sure, there’s no denying that Klaviyo is a powerful, highly advanced platform, but that doesn’t have to mean it’s for everybody.
-The digital marketing world is yours to explore, survivors, and so are Klaviyo alternatives!
-If it’s not the perfect fit for your business, there are always these other options better suited to your needs.
+Sure, there’s no denying that Klaviyo is a powerful, highly advanced platform, but that doesn’t mean it’s for everybody.
+The digital marketing world is yours to explore, and that includes Klaviyo alternatives!
+If it’s not the perfect fit for your business, there are always other ESPs that may be better suited to your specific needs.
 It’s always great to keep all your options open and to stay informed.